euclidean98/euclidean98.github.io/_posts/2017-01-01-neural-networks-for-life.markdown

 date:   2017-09-22 23:31:15 -0400
 categories: random
 ---
-Anonymous new kid on the blockfar too excited about everything Computer Science and Mathematics.
+New kid on the block : far too excited about everything Computer Science and Mathematics.
 I dedicate this blog to people looking for an accessible and efficient way to learn the math behind computer science.